KHS-Robotics/Demon-Slacker/README.md

-# FRC Game Updates Slack Notifier
+# FRC Team Updates Slack Notifier
 Automatically notify your team about an update to the FRC game manual.

 ## To work on this project